2024–present Serbian anti-corruption protests: First zbor

-On 22 March, the first "Zbor" was announced in Kragujevac.
+On 22 March, the first Zbor was announced in Kragujevac.
 Citizens also organized "Zbor" gatherings, based on the principals of direct vote, in Bogatić, Trstenik, Arilje, Pančevo, Čačak, Vlasotince, Vršac, Zrenjanin, Šid, Novi Sad, Smederevo, Bač, Pirot, Niš, Kragujevac, and several Belgrade municipalities.
 On the same day, the employees of Pantransport, a public transport company from Pančevo, announced that they will hold a one-day strike on 28 March and stop all transportation on city and intercity lines.
 The decision was made in support of the students, but also because of the dissatisfaction of drivers who no longer want to transport SNS activists to rallies.

 In Čačak, a group of student protesters from the local Technical Faculty were attacked by a group of young, masked men.
-Hundreds of people protested, and some of the protesters stormed the city administration building, but left soon afterwards.
+Hundreds of people protested in response, and some of the protesters stormed the city administration building, but left soon afterwards.
 That same day, president Vučić told the gathered citizens at the National Theater in Leskovac: "Those police officers who do not want to protect order and the law will be changed, those prosecutors who do not want to protect order and the law will be changed".
 According to a statement signed by 220 judges and prosecutors in Serbia, "by declaring that those prosecutors who do not protect order and the law will be replaced, the President of the Republic has written a new page in the twelve-year enslavement and humiliation of the judiciary system".

 On 23 March, in the Belgrade municipalities of Vračar and Zvezdara, citizens gathered around SNS booths and held a silent vigil for 17 minutes, honoring the victims of the Kočani nightclub fire in North Macedonia, after which they started chanting anti-SNS slogans.
 The police protected the SNS members until they were forced to leave in the evening.

 On 24 March, thousands of protesters gathered in Belgrade to oppose plans to redevelop the former Yugoslav army headquarters, heavily damaged during the 1999 NATO bombing, into a luxury complex financed by Jared Kushner's firm, Affinity Partners.
-The Serbian government approved a multi-million-dollar contract with Kushner's company last year, granting a 99-year lease on the land.
+The Serbian government approved a multi-million-dollar contract with Kushner's company in 2024, granting a 99-year lease on the land.
 Demonstrators demanded the restoration of the site's heritage status and the cancellation of the development project.
 Opposition to the redevelopment project extends beyond protesters.
 Serbian architects, engineers, and opposition parties voiced their disapproval, arguing that the site should remain a cultural monument rather than be developed for profit.